 It will also be very helpful to know exactly what I have in my pantry when I am holiday menu planning, and really just meal planning in general.
 I get so frustrated when I buy an item just to come home and discover I already have it.
 Wasted time, space and money!

 Speaking of money, having an organized pantry really does help save money.
-Not only will you buy less duplicates, but if you make sure all foods are in containers or airtight, they will last longer and you will have less waste.
+Not only will you buy fewer duplicates, but if you make sure all foods are in containers or airtight, they will last longer and you will have less waste.
 We definitely are better at eating up the food we already have when we can clearly see what is there, which keeps us from grabbing food on the go or wanting to order food in.
 All big-time money savers.

 Last summer I made and shared with you this super helpful “Keeping a Clean Home” printable checklist.
 It divides tasks into Every Day, Once a Week, Once a Month, Once a Season, and Once a Year.
-This checklist allows me to focus in, know exactly where I am at and what needs done.
+This checklist allows me to focus in, know exactly where I am at and what needs to be done.

 The chart is keeping me on track and I’m slowly working through it.
 I’m pretty good at the Daily, Weekly, & Monthly lists.
 It’s the Seasonal and Yearly lists that I really need to zero in on, which I have actually been doing!
 The list is on my refrigerator and I have about half of those Seasonal and Yearly items crossed off.